 I hate to admit it, but she was right.
 I never made it to the house as the miscarriage started as soon as I stepped out of the car.
 I started screaming and sobbing uncontrollably and Lee came out.
 And because I knew that my end was as near as that of my baby, I hated myself for leaving such a grisly image to my son as the last memory.
 Still, there was nothing I could do to collect myself and I felt like a bigger failure for letting him into this moment of utter vulnerability.

 J, my husband, helped me back to the car and we rushed to the hospital for the admission I had earlier declined.
 My prayer at this point was to just deliver a breathing baby.
 I was ready to stay at the NICU for as long as it took because ours was a miracle baby.
 I could still feel the kicks, faint but present nonetheless.
 So, when I was induced, I was hopeful.
 The labor was long and intense.
-So intense that I had spasms of violent shuddering and fits of cold sweat.
+SO intense.
 But then again, there was a faint chance that my little fighter would make a grand entry into the world.
 I was wrong.

 Grave silence engulfed us after I finally pushed the baby out and for the first time, I accepted that I had lost this one battle badly.
 I cannot describe those minutes, the stillness of the moment, the rawness of the blood and most vividly the deathly silence that followed.
 The sound of death is inhumanely quiet.
 You imagine that you feel relieved after delivering.
 Far from it, the weight of the entire world landed on my shoulders as soon as I absorbed what had just happened.
 I subconsciously grabbed my husband’s hand because he was the only straw that I had to hold on to now; and he held my hand through this moment just as strongly as he had during the 15 days of the slow miscarriage.
 He had given me 150% during this season and seeing him sinking into instant grief but still putting on a brave face for me was the miracle I needed.
 Because even though the ground beneath me was tearing apart, I knew that I had a solid support system right beside me.